austinphilp/Libreseerr/README.md

 | `PYTHONUNBUFFERED` | Ensures Python logs appear immediately in container output | `1` |
 | `SECRET_KEY` | Flask session secret key.
 Set this to a stable value in production | Auto-generated on first run |

-All application configuration (Readarr URLs and API keys) is managed through the web UI and stored in `/app/data/config.json`.
+All application configuration (server URLs, API keys, and server software type) is managed through the web UI and stored in `/app/data/config.json`.

 ## Data Persistence

 Application data is stored in `/app/data/` and includes:

-- `config.json` - Readarr server configuration
+- `config.json` - Server configuration (Readarr, Bookshelf, or LazyLibrarian)
 - `requests.json` - Request history
 - `users.json` - User accounts (passwords are hashed)
 - `secret_key` - Auto-generated session signing key (only created if `SECRET_KEY` is not set via environment)